 Voters routinely approve foreign wars, bankruptcy-inducing benefits, and pointless red tape in the pursuit of feeling good about things.
 The bureaucracy never solves any problems, but the voters took action and now they feel more powerful for having done so.
 They assume the problems are sorted because something has been done.

-This furthers the human hubris and, because it is shared among the group, no is accountable or responsible.
+This furthers the human hubris and, because it is shared among the group, no one is accountable or responsible.
 The group can indulge its illusions, feel better, and leave a mess of collateral damage for someone else to fix.
 In fact, they feel more powerful for forcing someone else to clean up after them.

 A disturbing codependency arises from this.
 The members of the group are me-first individualists who think about nothing except what makes them feel better, but they need the mutual approval of the herd to keep the scam going.
 This makes them both need and resent each other.